Beauvale Cheese Walnut Scones

 Slow Roasted Cider Pork basted with the cider halfway through cooking.

-• Yet if you want to go out for the day, please don’t worry about the basting.
+• So, if you want to go out for the day, please don’t worry about the basting.
 The steamy, herb infused, cider atmosphere in which the pork cooks will still be deliciously full of flavour.

 • After 6 hours has elapsed remove the joint from the oven and check how tender it is.
 I simply pull at the meat with a fork, if it comes away easily the park is cooked.